-Xenomania’s New Girl Group, Unperfect Release Their Debut EP ‘Yeah, Why Not’
+Xenomania’s New Girl Group, Unperfect, Release Their Debut EP, ‘Yeah, Why Not’

-New girl group on the scene, Unperfect are hot property right now.
+The latest girl group on the scene, Unperfect are hot property right now.
 The band consists of four young females who are ready to take the world by storm — Chloe, Siobhan, Soipan, and Tiah.

-They are signed to record label Xenomania who are responsible for producing No. 1 smashes such as, Cher’s “Believe,” Sugababes’ “Round Round,” and Girls Aloud’s “The Promise” to name a few.
+They are signed to record label Xenomania, which is responsible for producing No. 1 smashes such as, Cher’s “Believe,” Sugababes’ “Round Round,” and Girls Aloud’s “The Promise,” to name a few.

-“We don’t wanna be seen as the ultimate, perfect-looking women,” Tiah said according to their press release.
+“We don’t wanna be seen as the ultimate, perfect-looking women,” Tiah said, according to their press release.

-“The name unperfect gives us the leeway to contribute what’s within each of us to the music,” Soipan explained.
+“The name ‘Unperfect’ gives us the leeway to contribute what’s within each of us to the music,” Soipan explained.

-The group all met together at one of their labels Christmas parties.
+The group all met together at one of their label’s Christmas parties.

 “Unperfect are on a mission to carry the legacy of their heroes and be the era-defining girlband that the late 2010s need.”

-Their debut single “Gots To Give The Girl” was released at the beginning of this year and caught a lot of peoples attention.
+Their debut single, “Gots To Give The Girl,” was released at the beginning of this year and caught a lot of people’s attention.

 i-D Magazine told their readers to check out the girls after their debut release and said they were the next generation of British pop stars to look out for.